wyv3rn/traceroute/README.md

                             IP address of destination host (default: 8.8.8.8) -c COUNTRY, --country=COUNTRY
-                            Traceroute will be initiated from this country; choose 'US' for United States, 'CH' for Switzerland, 'JP' for Japan or 'LO' for localhost to run traceroute locally (default: US)
+                            Traceroute will be initiated from this country; choose 'LO' for localhost to run traceroute locally, 'BY' for Belarus, 'CH' for Switzerland, 'JP' for Japan, 'RU' for Russia, 'UK' for United Kingdom or 'US' for United States (default: US)
       -t TMP_DIR, --tmp_dir=TMP_DIR
                             Temporary directory to store downloaded traceroute
                             results (default: /tmp)